Raychaudhuri equation in scalar-tensor theory: Introduction

 \section{Introduction}

-Although General Relativity (GR) is by far the most successful theory of gravity, one of the few drawbacks of GR is that it incorporates singularities.
-This result follows from the famous singularity theorems \cite{penrose, hawking}.
-The proof of these theorems uses the Raychaudhuri equation \cite{rc, ehlers} as its main ingredient.
-It follows from the Raychaudhuri equation that if the strong energy condition (SEC), which is quite a reasonable physical assumption regarding the matter content, is satisfied, an initially converging timelike geodesic congruence focuses within finite affine parameter value \cite{poisson}.
-While the Raychaudhuri equation is purely geometric, to arrive at this conclusion one has to invoke Einstein equations - which relate the matter content of a system to its geometry.
-Focusing of congruence causes the formation of a congruence singularity which may or may not be a curvature singularity.
-Focusing of a congruence along with a few physically reasonable conditions on a spacetime enforces the general existence of singularities in spacetimes \cite{penrose, hawking}.
+General Relativity (GR) is the most successful theory of gravity to date.
+It has enjoyed a great amount of success in describing physical reality.
+Still, there are a few drawbacks of GR.
+The inevitable existence of spacetime singularities in this theory is the biggest concern among all of these.
+This generic existence of singularities has been proved in terms of the famous singularity theorems\cite{penrose, hawking}.
+Focusing of geodesic congruences is a central factor in proving these theorems.
+The Focusing Theorem (FT)\cite{poisson, wald} states that an initially converging timelike geodesic congruence will focus within a finite affine parameter value when the strong energy condition (SEC) holds.
+The SEC is a reasonable physical assumption about the matter content of a spacetime.
+The FT is the most important consequence of the Raychaudhuri equation (RE)\cite{rc, ehlers}.
+Now, the RE is a purely geometric equation.
+One has to invoke the Einstein equations, which relate the matter content of a system to the spacetime geometry, to arrive at the FT.
+It should be noted that focusing of a congruence leads to the formation of a congruence singularity - this may or may not be a curvature singularity.
+The concept of focusing along with a few additional reasonable conditions on spacetime enforces the general existence of curvature singularities\cite{penrose, hawking}.
+We refer to \cite{wald, hawell, joshi} for elegant and detailed discussions on the singularity theorems.

-In GR the SEC, $T_{\mu\nu}u^\mu u^\nu+\frac{1}{2}T\geq 0$ implies the so-called convergence condition (CC) $R_{\mu\nu} u^\mu u^\nu\geq 0$ via the Einstein equations.
-Here $u^\mu$ is the tangent vector field of the congruence.
-The CC implies that gravity is attractive and in turn leads to geodesic focusing.
-If we now consider other relativistic theories of gravity, the field equations are different and one can no longer guarantee that SEC implies CC.
-Thus, even if SEC is satisfied, $R_{\mu\nu} u^\mu u^\nu$ may contain terms with negative contribution which in turn lead to a possibility of CC not being obeyed.
-This does not necessarily deny the existence of singularities but may suggest a modification to the singularity theorems in these theories, as further conditions may be involved.
+The SEC, coupled with the Einstein equations, yields the convergence condition (CC) in GR.
+The CC implies that gravity is attractive and this in turn leads to geodesic focusing.
+In other relativistic theories of gravity, the field equations are different.
+Thus, there is a possibility of violation of the CC, even when the SEC is assumed.

-The implications of the Raychaudhuri equation towards focusing of geodesic congruence were studied by Burger {\it et al} for string theory, braneworld gravity, $f(R)$ theory and Loop Quantum Cosmology \cite{burger}.
-In $f(R)$ gravity, the Raychaudhuri equation has been applied to study the effective energy conditions and the possibility of obtaining a repulsive gravity \cite{santos1, albareti, santos2}.
+Burger {\it et al} studied the implications of the RE towards focusing of geodesic congruences in string theory, braneworld gravity, $f(R)$ theory and loop quantum cosmology\cite{burger}.
+The RE has been applied in $f(R)$ gravity to study the effective energy conditions and the possibility of obtaining repulsive gravity\cite{santos1, albareti, santos2}.